This document contains official content from the BMC Software Knowledge Base. It is automatically updated when the knowledge article is modified.

 TrueSight Capacity Optimization

-TSCO vCenter Service ETL how to use whitelist and blacklist parameters
+TSCO ALL VERSIONS - vCenter Service ETL how to use whitelist and blacklist parameters

 Trying to use the vCenter Service ETL whitelist and blacklist options but the results in the workspace are not what are expected.

 Details for accessing the vCenter Service ETL whitelist and blacklist options are in the TSCO documentation.
 Some of the links can be found below:

 TSCO 10.7 - https://docs.bmc.com/docs/display/btco107/Configuring+the+continuous+polling+and+collection+of+data+from+a+VMware+environment

 Look for the Import Filter on the documentation to find the information about Whitelist and Blacklist.

 To blacklist only certain cluster or hosts and whitelist VMs using a whitelist file, below is an example of the ETL import filter settings:

 Blacklist does not provide support for regular expression, to exclude monitoring of a set of VMs which certain string in the name use a white list file with an inverted regular expression (see details more below).

 The contents of the whitelist file used in the "Blacklist file path option" are listed below:

 The results of the imported systems in the workspace are: